Funded by Senate Bill 1407

 How will environmental reviews be conducted?
 Who will be the lead agency for CEQA?

-The AOC is the lead agency for environmental review under California Environmental Quality Act (CEQA).
-To ensure the most comprehensive review of the project's environmental effects, the AOC is preparing a full environmental impact report (EIR).
+The Judicial Council is the lead agency for environmental review under California Environmental Quality Act (CEQA).
+To ensure the most comprehensive review of the project's environmental effects, the Judicial Council is preparing a full environmental impact report (EIR).

 What is the timeline for the CEQA process?

 The Judicial Council issued its notice of preparation on June 10, 2011; a public meeting was held June 22, 2011, and comments were due August 15, 2011.
 The draft EIR was published for public review and comment in August 2011 for a 45-day period, with comments due by October 6, 2011.
 Another public meeting will be held September 14, 2011 to ensure that the community has an opportunity to submit comments.
 The Judicial Council expects to complete the CEQA process by December 31, 2011.
 Information regarding the CEQA process, including notices of upcoming public meetings can be found on this page under the “Background” tab.

 Is it true the project will close Jewel City Bowl for space to build a parking garage?

 At this point, it is uncertain whether the Judicial Council will be pursuing this parcel.
 The Judicial Council must complete the CEQA process and also analyze whether this additional acquisition is within the project budget and/or future design.
 The Judicial Council expects to release an environmental impact report later this summer and will hold a public meeting to discuss any potential significant effects caused by the project.
 The potential closure of the Jewel City Bowl is not an environmental issue per se, although the changes in traffic patterns and potential demolition of the building will be analyzed.